Roads

 • Snowplowing will generally be done when there is an accumulation of two inches or more.

 • Ice control (sanding) will take place when travel is seriously affected using normal winter driving care.
+Because of environmental concerns, chemical use on roads will be limited to preventing dangerous driving conditions.

-• Snowplowing and ice control operations will cease if severe wind or cold endangers the maintenance
+• Snowplowing and ice control operations will cease if severe wind or cold endangers the maintenance personnel.

 • Plowing and sanding are scheduled to have roads in the best travel condition during heavy use periods.

-• Roads are classified as to function and use---collector streets (to county roads and state highways) will be
+• Roads are classified as to function and use---collector streets (to county roads and state highways) will be plowed first; residential streets are second priority, and cul de sacs will be plowed last.

 • Mailbox damage – the Township will consider mailbox claims only if the snowplowing equipment